Directions & Parking

 Monday–Friday

-Museum visitors can park for free at the Stadium Drive Garage by registering for a daily permit online.
-The Museum is an approximately twenty-minute walk (1 mile) from the garage.
+Museum visitors can park for free at Stadium Drive Garage by registering for a daily permit online.
+The Museum is one mile (or an approximately twenty-minute walk) from the garage.
 Alternatively, visitors are welcome to take TigerTransit from the garage (see Getting Around Campus below).
-See Accessibility for further information.

 Evenings and weekends

 Visitors can park in any numbered and non-restricted parking lot after 4:00 p.m. on weekdays and on weekends.
-Theatre Drive Garage is the closest campus garage, 0.5 miles (or approximately a ten-minute walk) from the Museum.
+Theatre Drive Garage is the closest campus garage—only a half mile (or an approximately ten-minute walk) to the Museum.

-For more information on lot locations and access, please refer to the University’s Visitor Parking page and campus accessibility.
+For more information on lot locations, please refer to the University’s Visitor Parking.

 Getting Around Campus